 He was an attorney here.
 Mary Bryson has that house now.
 She lost her husband about six weeks ago.
 The Crabtree’s lived there.

-Interviewer 2: Well, let me get you back.
+Bena Cates: Well, let me get you back.
 I said something, I think, that got you off from what I was asking.

-Interviewee: I’m sorry.
+Busby: I’m sorry.

-Interviewer 2: No, it was my fault, but did you notice – were you aware of dramatic changes in the city at any point when you’d come back from being away?
+Bena Cates: No, it was my fault, but did you notice – were you aware of dramatic changes in the city at any point when you’d come back from being away?
 Not really.
 It was –

-Interviewee: No, when – Beale Street.
+Busby: No, when – Beale Street.

-Interviewer 2: What about it?
+Bena Cates: What about it?

-Interviewee: [Laughter] Oh, let’s see.
+Busby: [Laughter] Oh, let’s see.
 Buzz has been dead ten and a half years, and about –

 [0:36:00]